Max Planck: Religious views

 Planck was a member of the Lutheran Church in Germany.
-He was very tolerant toward alternative views and religions.
-In a lecture in 1937 entitled "Religion und Naturwissenschaft" ("Religion and Natural Science") he suggested the importance of these symbols and rituals related directly with a believer's ability to worship God, but that one must be mindful that the symbols provide an imperfect illustration of divinity.
-He criticized atheism for being focused on the derision of such symbols, while at the same time warned of the over-estimation of the importance of such symbols by believers.
+He was very tolerant toward differing religious views.
+In a lecture in 1937 entitled "Religion und Naturwissenschaft" ("Religion and Natural Science"), Planck discussed religious symbols as representations through which believers approach God, while cautioning against treating these symbols as identical with divine reality.
+He criticized both atheistic attacks on religious belief and the excessive elevation of religious symbols.
+Planck argued more broadly that religion and natural science were compatible, writing that they "do not exclude each other" but "mutually supplement and condition each other."

 Planck said in 1944, "As a man who has devoted his whole life to the most clear headed science, to the study of matter, I can tell you as a result of my research about atoms this much: There is no matter as such.
 All matter originates and exists only by virtue of a force which brings the particle of an atom to vibration and holds this most minute solar system of the atom together.
 We must assume behind this force the existence of a conscious and intelligent spirit [orig.
 Geist].
 This spirit is the matrix of all matter."

 Planck argued that the concept of God is important to both religion and science, but in different ways: "Both religion and science require a belief in God.
 For believers, God is in the beginning, and for physicists He is at the end of all considerations … To the former He is the foundation, to the latter, the crown of the edifice of every generalized world view".

 Furthermore, Planck wrote, ..."to believe" means "to recognize as a truth", and the knowledge of nature, continually advancing on incontestably safe tracks, has made it utterly impossible for a person possessing some training in natural science to recognize as founded on truth the many reports of extraordinary occurrences contradicting the laws of nature, of miracles which are still commonly regarded as essential supports and confirmations of religious doctrines, and which formerly used to be accepted as facts pure and simple, without doubt or criticism.
 The belief in miracles must retreat step by step before relentlessly and reliably progressing science and we cannot doubt that sooner or later it must vanish completely.

 Noted historian of science John L. Heilbron characterized Planck's views on God as deistic.
-Heilbron further relates that when asked about his religious affiliation, Planck replied that although he had always been deeply religious, he did not believe "in a personal God, let alone a Christian God".
+This was a scholarly characterization of Planck's theology rather than a religious identification Planck is recorded as having adopted for himself.
+Heilbron further relates that, late in life, Planck stated that although he had always been deeply religious, he did not believe "in a personal God, let alone a Christian God."